Kaktur/Email-domain-extractor/README.md

 * Wait for email that your export is ready (possibly hours or days)
 * Download to computer
 # Usage
+1. Clone or download repo
-1. Put downloaded `.mbox` files in the `input` folder
+2. Put downloaded `.mbox` files in the `input` folder
-2. Additionally adjust settings
+3. Additionally adjust settings
-3. Run program
+4. Run program
-4. Wait for program to finish
+5. Wait for program to finish
 6. Results are in file named `output.csv`
-5. Profit
+7. Profit
 # Features
 * Works on multiple files
 * Visual representation of file processing